Choosing Love Over Fear: Breaking Generational Cycles of Family Dysfunction by Psychic Ramezia

 Breaking Toxic Generational Cycles

 While it may be important to recognize toxic behavior that our family taught us in childhood, simply recognizing it is not enough to create effective change.
 Life can be filled with potential triggers that may cause us to revert to our well-honed defense mechanisms.
 But, if we want to move beyond the legacy of family dysfunction, we must resolve to relearn the things we were incorrectly taught.
 We must seek to release our habitual need to live our lives from a place of fear and defensiveness.
 That in itself will be a process.
 And, yes, it will take a village—from professional therapy to spiritual advisors, to mentors and life coaching.
 And, yes, surrounding yourself with good people who want to see you happy, some people refer to them as your “chosen family.”
-It is up to us to show up for ourselves as an act of defiance against the normative traditions of our toxic upbringing.
+It is up to us to show up for ourselves as an act of defiance against the normative traditions of our toxic upbringing, and heal our emotional pain.

 Learning to value, love, and respect yourself simply because you exist will change not only your relationship with yourself but the entire world.
 Understanding that everyone does not have to be the enemy, will help you realize the significant role vulnerability plays not only in love but in being human.
 Our ability to empathize gives us the capacity to show compassion.
 Being able to discuss, share, and express your emotions allows you to release them in a way that increases your ability to love and be loved.